getsentry/sentry-symfony/UPGRADE-4.0.md

                       - RuntimeException
   ```

-- Changed the default value of the `sentry.listener_priorities.console_error` configuration option to `-64`.
+- Changed the default value of the `sentry.listener_priorities.console_error` configuration

+to `-64`.
 - Changed the default value of the `sentry.listener_priorities.console` configuration option to `128`.